Female shooter at YouTube HQ dead after wounding 3 others, police say

 Police were at the scene within two minutes of the initial 911 call, the chief said.

 Overhead video from KGO showed a heavy police presence outside the YouTube building.
-A crowd of people gathered outside the building and, one by one, were frisked and patted down by officers.
+A crowd gathered outside the building and, one by one, people were frisked and patted down by officers.
 Several roadways near the building were closed to traffic.

 "Was just briefed on the shooting at YouTube's HQ in San Bruno, California.
 Our thoughts and prayers are with everybody involved.
 Thank you to our phenomenal Law Enforcement Officers and First Responders that are currently on the scene," he wrote.